Introduce your students to the richness of Hispanic heritage with these lesson plans, book lists, and teaching ideas.

 4.Host an author study on Sandra Cisneros, Pat Mora, Pam Muñoz Ryan, or Gary Soto.
 See this list of Hispanic Heritage books for reference.

 5. Watch the Hispanic Heritage Awards.
-View clips at hispanicheritage.org and discuss the kinds of qualities that make someone a leader.
+View clips at The Hispanic Heritage Foundation website and discuss the kinds of qualities that make someone a leader.

 6. Host a travel fair!
 Have students research Spanish-speaking countries with Scholastic's Global Trek online activity.
-Then, create travel brochures at office.microsoft.com/templates.
+Then, create travel brochures.
+You can find templates online from websites like Microsoft Office.

 7. Use Spanish words and phrases every day.
 Give partners sticky notes and a Spanish-English dictionary, and encourage them to label supplies in both languages.